-Steamboat Celebrates July 4th With the Cowboys' Roundup Days 2022
+Steamboat Celebrates July 4th With the Cowboys' Roundup Days 2023

 Steamboat Springs' best summer events includes the Cowboys' Roundup Days, a four-day event featuring a traditional hometown parade alongside events unique to the Steamboat area, including the summer's largest Pro Rodeo and Ski Jumping Extravaganza.
-This year marks the 119th annual Cowboys' Roundup Days, and it promises tons of western-themed patriotic fun and festivities.
-Although there won't be any fireworks displays this year, keep reading for a list of the top Fourth of July events in Steamboat Springs, Colorado, in 2022.
+This year marks the 120th Annual Cowboys' Roundup Days, and it promises tons of Western-themed patriotic fun and festivities.
+Although there won't be any fireworks displays this year, keep reading for the top Fourth of July events in Steamboat Springs, Colorado, in 2023.

 Steamboat Springs Pro Rodeo

-- Address: Brent Romick Rodeo Arena 285 Howelsen Parkway, Steamboat Springs, 80487
+- Brent Romick Rodeo Arena: 401 Howelsen Parkway, Steamboat Springs, CO 80487

 - Ticket prices: General admission uncovered seating tickets are $20 for adults and $10 for children ages 7–15.
-Covered seating is $25 for everyone, and children under age 6 get in free.
+Covered seating is $25 for everyone, and children under 6 get in free.
 Ticket prices for the 4th of July rodeo are all $5 more.
 It is highly recommended to purchase tickets in advance.
 Season tickets are also available at a significant discount (note that July 4th is excluded from the season passes).

 Steamboat Springs community groups, such as local businesses, schools, and meetup groups, are encouraged to collaborate to create parade floats.
 Local judges will rate floats based on creativity, originality, and spirit in several categories, including Best Overall Theme, Best Commercial Businesses (which also includes political candidates), Best Group, and Best Parade Theme.
 Anyone wishing to participate in the hometown parade should register by June 28th.

-- Date/Time: July 4 at 10 a.m. (participants should check in at 8:15 a.m.)
+- Date/Time: July 4 from 7:00am - 9:30am (Pancake Breakfast) Parade at 10:00 a.m. (participants should check in at 8:15 a.m.)

 - Ticket prices: Free

-- Address: Howelsen Hill, 845 Howelsen Parkway, Steamboat Springs, CO 80487
+- Howelsen Hill Ski Area: 845 Howelsen Parkway, Steamboat Springs, CO 80487

 - Ticket prices: Free

 With its close-knit community and small-town charm, it's no surprise that Steamboat Springs goes to great lengths to celebrate the Fourth of July.
-No matter which events interest you, they're a wonderful way to celebrate America's Independence and the town's rich western heritage—and meet some community members, too.
+No matter which events interest you, they're a wonderful way to celebrate America's Independence and the town's rich Western heritage—and meet some community members, too!